 Needless to say, exploring every nook and cranny of these fine establishments is as fun as discovering any other secret of the capital.

-There was a time when people thought that supermodels don’t eat.
+There was a time when people thought that supermodels didn’t eat.
 Like at all.
 Imagine everyone’s surprise when a huddle of slim, slick models have opened a restaurant!

 And yet, slowly but steadily, the place grew on us.